 Why do people believe weird things?

 How is it that a person trained in the application of logic can continue to ignore the contradiction that lies at the heart of conventional set theory - that one limitlessly large quantity can be smaller than another limitlessly large quantity?
-(Footnote: For more on this, see Proof of more Real numbers than Natural numbers, Cardinal Numbers and Cantor's diagonal proof.)
+The weirdness of this notion is particularly striking when one observes that there has never been a valid proof of that notion - see Proof of more Real numbers than Natural numbers.
+(Footnote: For more on this, see also Cardinal Numbers and Cantor’s diagonal proof. )

 There is a commonly accepted mathematical proof principle to the effect that if one can demonstrate that an argument which requires certain assumptions leads to a contradiction, then one or more of those assumptions is untenable or there is one or more illogical steps in the argument.
-But mathematicians have turned this principle on its head by assuming that if two infinite sets have no one-to-one correspondence, then if they were the same size, that would be a contradiction - and they proceed to “solve” this supposed problem by replacing it with a blatant contradiction - that one limitlessly large quantity can be smaller than another limitlessly large quantity.
+But mathematicians have turned this principle on its head by simply assuming that if two infinite sets have no one-to-one correspondence, then if they were the same size, that would be a contradiction (Footnote: The notion that this is contradictory is an assumption that has never been subjected to a logical proof. ) - and they proceed to “solve” this supposed problem by replacing it with a blatant contradiction - that one limitlessly large quantity can be smaller than another limitlessly large quantity.
+This also involves the concomitant belief in Cantor’s invention of transfinite numbers.

 It would appear that the initial presentation of the argument to a student (usually based on some version of Cantor’s diagonal proof) is as an argument that starts off with a selected set of assumptions and ends in an outcome which entails the contradiction that one limitlessly large quantity can be smaller than another limitlessly large quantity.
 At that point, the student has the choice of: